TheOdinProject/curriculum/foundations/installations/installations.md

 <div class="lesson-note">
 <h4>WSL2 and Linux instructions</h4>
-Because WSL2 is a full fledged Linux distribution, almost everything that the curriculum teaches about Linux is also applicable to WSL2.
-In future lessons whenever there are instructions that differ by OS you should follow the Linux instructions, unless the lesson includes WSL2 specific instructions.
+Because WSL2 is a full-fledged Linux distribution, almost everything that the curriculum teaches about Linux is also applicable to WSL2.
+In future lessons, whenever there are instructions that differ by OS, you should follow the Linux instructions, unless the lesson includes WSL2-specific instructions.
 </div>

 ### Step 1: Installations